blazingcloud/sealant/README.md

 Sealant is iOS Testing Glue
 =======

-Fixtures, Matchers and Helpers packaged into Cocoa Pod
+Fixtures, Matchers and Helpers packaged into one [Cocoa Pod](http://cocoapods.org).

 Installation